 Hire a Podcast Producer or Agency to Start Your Podcast

 If you want to just show up, talk, and wait to hear your conversation to pop-up on your podcast app, then hiring a producer or podcast production agency is the best route.
 A producer can capture your audio remotely or in-studio, mix all of your voices, and create a polished podcast audio file.
 This will produce the highest quality sound for your podcast.
-When a producer is from an agency, then your podcast can be distributed and marketed by that agency.
-For example, here at Content Monsta, we remotely record our client’s podcasts with studio-quality, mix them down, distribute them, and then work with their marketing teams to achieve the highest possible ROI for each episode.
+When a producer is from an agency, your podcast can be distributed and marketed by that agency.
+For example, here at Content Monsta we remotely record our client’s podcasts with studio-quality, as well as mix them down, distribute, and work with our client’s marketing teams to achieve the highest possible ROI for each episode.
 For the host, it’s as simple as having a scheduled, weekly conversation.
 Your producer or agency handles all the rest.

 Hybrid Method – Using the Assistance of a Podcast Producer

 Finally, you may be able to record the audio on your own, especially if you are the only voice that will be on the podcast.
 Then, you can pass the recording off to a producer to optimize the audio and distribute the podcast for you.